dweth/atriumdb/sdk/docs/source/dataset.rst

 You can also use mrns or device tags to device your sources.
 See the `DatasetDefinition Class <contents.html#atriumdb.DatasetDefinition>`_ for more options.

-3. Set your desired parameters: window size and slide size (durations in nanoseconds), also num_windows_prefetch is the number of windows to preload for optimization:
+3. Set your desired parameters: window size and slide size (default durations in nanoseconds, changeable using ``time_units`` param, output times with conform to ``time_units`` units), also num_windows_prefetch is the number of windows to preload for optimization:

 .. code-block:: python